-- pneumatically actuates the wheel brakes of the braking axle / braking axles. - is connected to the tractor connections provided for that purpose. - The supply line marked in red serves to permanently provide the hitched machine with air, while the brake line marked in yellow is responsible for the control of the braking process. - is, depending on its version, designed for the admissible axle load and a speed limit of up to 40 km/h. - is, depending on the equipment, fitted with a manual brake pressure regulator. - The required braking force must be manually set depending on the loading condition of the hitched machine. - is, depending on the equipment, fitted with an automatic brake pressure regulator. - The required braking force is automatically set depending on the loading condition of the hitched machine. - is equipped with a release valve for manoeuvring the machine with the brake and feed line disconnected.
+- pneumatically actuates the wheel brakes of the braking axle / braking axles. - is connected to the tractor connections provided for that purpose. - The supply line marked in red serves to permanently provide the hitched machine with air, while the brake line marked in yellow is responsible for the control of the braking process. - is, depending on its version, designed for the admissible axle load and a speed limit of up to 40 km/h. - is equipped with an automatic brake pressure regulator. - The required braking force is automatically set depending on the loading condition of the hitched machine.